Botulism

 • Toxin assays

-• Sometimes electromyography
+• Sometimes electromyogram

 Botulism may be confused with Guillain-Barré syndrome (Miller-Fisher variant), poliomyelitis, stroke, myasthenia gravis, tick paralysis, and poisoning caused by heavy metals, curare, or belladonna alkaloids.

-Electromyography shows characteristic augmented response to rapid repetitive stimulation in most cases.
+Electromyogram shows characteristic augmented response to rapid repetitive stimulation in most cases.

-In wound botulism, finding toxin in serum or isolating C. botulinum organisms on anaerobic culture of the wound confirms the diagnosis of botulism.
+Finding toxin in serum or isolating C. botulinum organisms on anaerobic culture of the wound confirms the diagnosis of botulism.

 Treatment of Botulism